-When we talk about exfoliation, we’re talking about removing old skin cells from the outermost layer of your skin.
+Exfoliation is the process of removing old skin cells from the outermost layer of your skin.
 This happens naturally, but as we age our skin’s ability to shed dead skin cells declines and our natural skin turnover rate slows down.

-- The increased cell turnover keeps your pores unclogged, preventing bumps and breakouts
+Keeps your pores unclogged, preventing acne bumps and breakouts

 Because exfoliation targets general and specific skin issues alike, it makes a perfect addition to any skincare routine.
 And because there are a variety of exfoliation methods to choose from, there’s a method for every skin type.

-There are two types of exfoliation methods,mechanicaland chemical.
+There are two types of exfoliation methods, physical exfoliation and chemical.

-Mechanical exfoliation involves physically scrubbing with a skin-friendly abrasive (no pumice stones or stiff brushes!)and is best reserved for dry, oily and normal skin types.
+Mechanical or physical exfoliation involves physically scrubbing with a skin-friendly abrasive and is best reserved for dry, oily and normal skin types.

-Anyone with sensitive skin, active acne, and other skin issues should choose chemical exfoliants, which lack the abrasiveness that can aggravate damaged skin.
+Anyone with sensitive skin, active acne, and other skin issues should choose chemical exfoliants, which lack the abrasiveness that can aggravate damaged acne prone skin.

-Good options to mechanically exfoliate your skin are scrubs made with sugars and oils, and soft brushes, sponges, and cloths.
+Good options to physically exfoliateyour skin are with scrubs made with sugars and oils, and soft brushes, sponges, and cloths.
 If homemade is more your style, check out some DIY facial scrubs you can do at home.

-No matter which method you choose to mechanically exfoliate, avoid exfoliants that are sharp or jagged and let the exfoliant do all the work.
+No matter which method you choose to mechanically exfoliate, avoid exfoliants contain sharp or jagged materials and let the exfoliant do all the work.

 If you want to really rejuvenate your skin, chemical exfoliation is the way to go.

-There are several types of hydroxy acids to choose from, including glycolic, lactic acid, malic acid, mandelic acid, and citric acid.
+There are several types of alpha hydroxy acids to choose from, including glycolic, lactic acid, malic acid, mandelic acid, and citric acid.
 A common BHA is salicylic acid.